 Broadway Market in Fell’s Point.

 One of the first public markets in Baltimore, Broadway Market was established in 1786 in the historic Fell’s Point district.
-The modern incarnation blends old-world vendors like Sophie’s Place European Deli and Sal’s Seafood with new culinary concepts like the Korean all-day bar Fat Tiger—the latest from restaurateur Phil Han, of foodie destinations Dooby’s, Noona’s and Sugarvale—and local favorites like Taharka Bros ice cream.
-The south shed features Choptank, a popular destination for steamed crabs, fresh seafood and an outdoor libations.
+The modern incarnation blends old-world vendors like Sophie’s Place European Deli and Sal’s Seafood with new culinary concepts like Everest Spice Bar & Grill and local favorites like Taharka Bros ice cream.
+The south shed features Choptank, a popular destination for steamed crabs, fresh seafood and outdoor libations.

 Cross Street Market